bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 Input module
 """"""""""""""""""

-Input module is `RegexInputExecutor` (it extends `InputStreamingExecutor`) and it is provided via Sonatype repository.
+Input module is `RegexInputExecutor` (it contains `InputStreamingExecutor`) and it is provided via Sonatype repository.
 Its purpose (in general) is to process input stream of strings using regexp rules provided by a user and create `InputEnvelope` objects as a result.

 The rules are described in `pingstation-input.json`.
 As we can see, there are rules for each type of input records and each has its own value in the `outputStream` fields: "echo-response" and "unreachable-response".